bwbarr/sprayHFs/README.md

 # Seastate-Dependent Air-Sea Heat Fluxes with Sea Spray in High Winds

-This repository contains subroutines to incorporate seastate-dependent sea spray heat flux physics into an existing bulk heat flux surface layer scheme in a coupled regional or global Earth system model.
+This repository contains subroutines to incorporate seastate-dependent sea spray heat flux physics into an existing bulk surface layer scheme in a coupled regional or global Earth system model.
 Parameterization of sea spray generation, which is required for the spray heat flux physics, is also included.
 The model implemented herein comes from Barr et al. (2023) (hereafter BCF23).
-This model was originally developed by Ben Barr, Shuyi Chen, and Chris Fairall, and it is being actively updated and improved with contributions and collaboration from others including Hyodae Seo, Cesar Sauvage, Jim Edson, and Carol Anne Clayson.
+This model was originally developed by Ben Barr, Shuyi Chen, and Chris Fairall, and it is being actively updated and improved with additional contributions from others including Hyodae Seo, Cesar Sauvage, Jim Edson, and Carol Anne Clayson.

-The code in this repository was designed to allow implementation of spray heat flux physics into an existing bulk heat flux algorithm with minimal disruption to the existing bulk code.
-All subroutines required to implement the spray heat flux model are contained in the module file `module_sprayHFs.F`.
+The code in this repository was designed to implement spray heat flux physics into an existing Fortran bulk heat flux algorithm with minimal disruption to the existing bulk code.
+All subroutines required to implement the spray model are contained in the Fortran module file `module_sprayHFs.F`.
 To use the code, a user will download `module_sprayHFs.F` into their existing code base, modify their existing surface flux calculations to add a call to the top-level subroutine `sprayHFs()` and to manage its input/output (discussed fully in Section 2 below), and compile `module_sprayHFs.F` with the existing model code.
 Other than minor changes to integrate `module_sprayHFs.F` into the existing code base (suppressing optional output, etc), the user should not have to change any code in `module_sprayHFs.F` to implement it (i.e., it is ready to use "out of the box").

 Please send any questions about model physics or this module's implementation to Ben Barr at benjamin.barr@whoi.edu.